luciancerbu/small_illumination/README.md

 * Lights will switch ON when movement is detected on each floor(or only the light bulb from movement detection floor) and will turn OFF after a delay(also decided by used).
 * Ligths will be completly OFF during day
 * Lights will be set to 10% during night without movement detection
+* Day/Night cycle will be determined by sun position for current geographic position